Eucomis regia (L.) L’Hér.

 Eucomis regia is actually the first described Eucomis species, and the first Eucomis to be cultivated in Europe.
 It was first described by Carl Linnaeus in 1753, as Fritillaria regia.
 It was moved to Eucomis by Charles L’Héritier in 1789.
 The name Eucomis is derived from the Greek word eukomos, meaning ‘beautiful hair’ or ‘topknot’, referring to the crown of leafy bracts.
 The word regia is Latin and means ‘royal’, perhaps because the topknot of floral bracts resembles a royal crown.

 Eucomis is a member of the Hyacinthaceae (hyacinth family), which is a family of perennial bulbous herbs, consisting of ± 46 genera and ± 900 species found in Africa, Eurasia and North America, but most richly represented in southern Africa and in the Mediterranean region to southwest Asia.
 Related species known to South African gardeners, include Merwilla plumbea (previously known as Scilla natalensis), Schizocarphus nervosus (previously known as Scilla nervosa) and Ledebouria species.
 The genus Eucomis consists of approximately 12 species that occur in southern Africa, Zimbabwe and Malawi.
 Only this species occurs in the winter rainfall region.
-Eucomis species are commonly known as pineapple lilies because their inflorescences resemble pineapples.
+Eucomis species are commonly known as pineapple flowers or pineapple lilies because their inflorescences resemble pineapples.

 The flowers have an unpleasant smell that was thought to lure flies, that would then pollinate the flowers, while feeding on the nectar.
 However, recent research has revealed that it is small mammals, such as mice and elephant shrews, that are attracted to the flowers, and are the main pollinators.
 After pollination, the ovary enlarges and capsules are formed.
 The capsules will turn brownish maroon and slowly dry out.
 Once dry, they open and seeds are then dispersed by wind.